Glossary of Terms

 A

-Activities of Daily Living – also called ADLs, these are the usual everyday activities in which an individual participates routinely.
+Activities of Daily Living – Also called ADLs, these are the usual everyday activities in which an individual participates routinely.
 ADLs can include bathing, getting dressed, grooming, eating, using the toilet, etc.

-Acute Illness – an illness with a sudden onset.
+Acute Illness – An illness with a sudden onset.
 An acute illness is the opposite of a chronic condition that last over time.

-Advance Directive – a document such as a living will or a power of attorney that details a person’s wishes and instructions about medical care for himself, should he become incapacitated or too ill to communicate those wishes or to participate in making medical decisions.
+Advance Directive – A document such as a living will or a power of attorney that details a person’s wishes and instructions about medical care for himself, should he become incapacitated or too ill to communicate those wishes or to participate in making medical decisions.

-Advance Care Planning – the process of making decisions and arrangements regarding future health care services for oneself in advance of the need for those services, in the event a person becomes incapacitated and can no longer communicate his wishes.
+Advance Care Planning – The process of making decisions and arrangements regarding future health care services for oneself in advance of the need for those services, in the event a person becomes incapacitated and can no longer communicate his wishes.

 Alzheimer’s disease – A type of dementia that affects memory, reasoning and behavior.
 Alzheimer’s is marked by progression from mild issues with cognition and memory to severe dementia.